Nestle pulls Maggi noodles off Indian shelves as food scare spreads

-NEW DELHI/MUMBAI Nestle SA, battling a reputational crisis in India, pulled its Maggi instant noodles from stores across the country on Friday after regulators reported some packets contained excess lead.
+NEW DELHI/MUMBAI Nestle SANESN.VX, battling a reputation crisis in India, pulled its Maggi instant noodles from stores across the country on Friday after regulators reported some packets contained excess lead.

 After coming under fire for failing to react swiftly and decisively, Nestle bowed to pressure in the early hours of Friday and announced an India-wide recall.